zvigrinberg/redhat-dependency-analytics-plugin/README.md

 #### Return Code From Plugin
 - It returns 3 different exit status code
-    - 0: SUCCESS - Analysis is successful and there were no vulnerabilities found with Severity that exceeded the highest severity Allowed  in the dependency stack.
+    - 0: SUCCESS - Analysis is successful and there were no vulnerabilities found with a severity that exceeded the highest severity allowed in the dependency stack.
     - 1: ERROR -   Analysis encountered an error.
     - 2: VULNERABLE - Analysis is successful, but it found 1 or more vulnerabilities that Their Severity Exceeds the Highest Severity Allowed in the dependency stack.